Azuma06/telegram-chatbot/README.md

 - [ ] alert about upcoming appointments

+- [ ] alert admin that an appointment was created by someone

 # Telegram Appointment Bot

 This is a Telegram bot for scheduling appointments using Firebase as the backend database.